The Oregon Humanities Conversation Project:

-The Conversation Project brings Oregonians together to talk - across differences, beliefs, and backgrounds - about important issues and ideas.
-The goal is to connect people to ideas and to each other, not to push an agenda or arrive at consensus.
-We believe that conversation is a powerful medium to invite diverse perspectives, explore challenging questions, and strive for just communities.
+The Conversation Project brings Oregonians together to talk—across differences, beliefs, and backgrounds—about important issues and ideas, with the goal of connecting people to ideas and to each other, not to push an agenda or arrive at consensus.
+Oregon Humanities believes that conversation is a powerful medium to invite diverse perspectives, explore challenging questions, and strive for just communities.